Neva Masquerade: Fur coat

 Neva Masquerade cats moult twice a year.
 They will shed their heavy winter coat during spring.
 This winter moult is instigated not by a change in temperature but by a change in day length.
 Many Neva Masquerades will experience a less intense "mini-moult" at the end of the summer season to prepare for their thick winter coat, unlike other cats, which will experience a "heavy moult" more than twice a year.
 However, they will still lose fur year-round and need to be groomed daily in order to prevent their dense triple coat from matting.

+Genetics

-The Siberian Neva Masquerade cat has been noted for its hypoallergenic properties primarily attributed to lower levels of the Fel d 1 protein.
+Similar to the Siberian, the Neva Masquerade has been noted for its hypoallergenic properties primarily attributed to lower levels of the Fel d 1 protein.